juliamauri/RedEye-Engine/README.md

 * Added shader pipeline with integrated editor so that shaders can be modified, compiled and updated instantly.
 * Changed quadtree for a better space partitioning algorithm: Dynamic Bound Box Tree; the same Overwatch uses.
 * Added Unity-like resource management with binary save/load for all the engines resources.
+* Added particle pipeline with physics and graphics customization.

 Future plans: improve the engine by adding a 3d physics particle simulation and rendering pipeline.